kgrid/kgrid.github.io/jobs.md

-### We're Hiring!
+## We're Hiring!

+### *Great team, new stuff, do cool things, ~~free~~ cheap lunch!*

 #### Senior Software Developer

-This position is targeted at Senior Developers with broad experience, and good coding and pairing skills (or the right person with less experience who can learn and grow).
+This position is targeted at Senior Developers with broad experience, good coding skills, and pairing experience (or the right person with less experience who can learn and grow).

 (The actual [job posting](http://careers.umich.edu/job_detail/161713/app_programmeranalyst_sr) is here.
 Use that link to apply.
 We're happy to answer questions and talk informally.
 You can reach us at [kgrid-jobs@umich.edu](mailto:kgrid-jobs@umich.edu).)